Should you use your iPhone for video and filmmaking?

 Osmo boom pole

 Good iPhone stabilisers are much less expensive than ones for bigger cameras.
 So that makes smooth tracking shots really affordable.
 Mount the stabiliser on a boom pole or monopod and you can shoot crane shots without having to carry a big jib around with you.
-And the most recent iPhones (from the iPhone 13 onwards) have such good image stabilisation that you may not need a stabiliser.

 Slow-motion